MikeCook9994/5th-Edition-Hombrew/Subclasses/Monk/Way of the Flowing River (Revised).md

 *Nth level Way of the Flowing River Feature*

-You can expend 2 tainted ki and 2 purified
+You can expend 2 tainted ki and 2 purified ki to gain 1 ki point.

 ## The Flowing River

 *Nth level Way of the Flowing River Feature*

 When you use a ki manipulation as an action, you can move without provoking opportunity attacks.

-## Opposing Current

-*Nth level Way of the Flowing River Feature*

-When a creature within 5 feet of you attacks another creature, you can use your reaction to make an attack against the attacking creature.
-If this attack hits, the attacking creature’s attack misses.